tilman151/tilman151.github.io/content/posts/2021-01-24-Autoencoder_Bake_Off.md

 Save for the shallow one, all autoencoders have three encoder and decoder layers each.

 The dimension of the latent space and the number of network parameters is held approximately constant.
-This means that a variational autoencoder will have more parameters than a vanilla one as the encoder has to produce $$2n$$ outputs for a latent space of dimension $$n$$.
+This means that a variational autoencoder will have more parameters than a vanilla one as the encoder has to produce $2n$ outputs for a latent space of dimension $n$.
 We make two training runs for each autoencoder: once with a latent space of 20 dimensions, and once with 2 dimensions.
 The model from the second training run is used for anomaly detection, the first one for all other tasks.
 Both variants are undercomplete, meaning that they have a higher input dimension than latent space dimension.